Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial: Summary of paraxial polarization

-The fact that the inhabitable region in the abstract space $\vec s_{\rm 2D}=(s_1,s_2,s_3)$ is a sphere reveals the natural symmetries (or group structure) inherent to paraxial polarization.
-Lossless polarization transformations performed by transparent birefringent or optically active materials correspond to unitary transformations acting on the electric field vector.
-These transformations translate into rigid rotations of $\vec s_{\rm 2D}=(s_1,s_2,s_3)$, and hence preserve the degree of polarization and the shape of the parameter space.
-Further, this abstract space helps reveal the connection with the Pancharatnam-Berry geometric phase \cite{Pancharatnam1956,Berry1984,Berry1987,Bliokh2019}, which is an extra phase accumulated by a beam following a sequence of transformations of polarization that correspond to a closed path over the Poincar\'e sphere.
-When each segment of this path obeys what is referred to as {\it parallel transport} (namely, it corresponds to segments of great circles), the geometric phase equals one half of the enclosed solid angle over the Poincar\'e sphere.
+The Poincar\'e sphere provides a beautiful geometric interpretation for the phenomenon known as the Pancharatnam-Berry geometric phase \cite{Pancharatnam1956,Berry1984,Berry1987,Bliokh2019}, which is the accumulation of an extra phase by a beam following a sequence of transformations of polarization that correspond to a closed path over the Poincar\'e sphere.
+When each segment of this path obeys what is referred to as {\it parallel transport}, the geometric phase equals one half of the enclosed solid angle over the Poincar\'e sphere.
+In paraxial optical systems, parallel transport is guaranteed when the path is piecewise geodesic, such as for changes of polarization enacted by polarizers, or by wave retarders in which the input and output polarizations are at $90^\circ$ from the eigenpolarizations over the Poincar\'e sphere.
 Even when the transformations do not obey parallel transport, the Poincar\'e sphere construction allows geometric interpretations for the resulting phases \cite{Courtial1999,Kurzynowski2011,Vella2018}.